-The consumed plastic then congests the digestive tracts of these animals, and can lead to health issues such as infections and even death by suffocation.
+Plastic bags are often mistaken for food by animals, birds, and marine life.
+The consumed plastic congests the digestive tracts of these animals, and can lead to health issues such as infections, painful intestinal blockage, starvation or death by suffocation.

 #5 Plastic bags are harmful to human health

-Plastic fragments in the ocean such as those from plastic bags can absorb pollutants like PCBs (polychlorinated biphenyl) and PAHs (Polycyclic aromatic hydrocarbons), which are known to be hormone-disrupting chemicals.
+Plastic fragments in the ocean such as those from plastic bags can absorb pollutants like PCBs (polychlorinated biphenyls) and PAHs (Polycyclic aromatic hydrocarbons) easily.
+These are known to be hormone-disrupting chemicals.